tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
-Additionally, miniscule components of these magnets can hinder the diagnostic process after entering the body.
+• Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the context of children's health.
+Additionally, tiny parts of these magnets are able to hinder the diagnostic process after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.